haxsaw/errator/README.md

 often very deep down the call stack where it isn't obvious what the original functional intent was, or where the source of bad arguments may have been.

-To start building the narration to your function's execution, you can use the 'narrate' decorator to associate a bit of text with your utility function to provide easily understandable explanations about what's going on:
+To start building the narration to your function's execution, you can use the narrate() decorator to associate a bit of text with your utility function to provide easily understandable explanations about what's going on: